The Orphanisation project

 Off

-The rapid growth of expensive “orphan” drugs for the treatment of rare diseases is being driven by novel business models in the biopharmaceutical industry, poses a series of major challenges for patient access to healthcare, and has become the subject of a high-profile controversy and policy debate over how they should be regulated.
-As a key term, 'orphan drugs' are a class of treatments for various rare diseases.
-Their development has been incentivised to address the needs of neglected patient groups.
-They are growing rapidly, highly profitable and stimulating new business models based on high cost products for niche markets.
-The very high price of some orphan drugs has led various countries to refuse to pay for them.
-This has provoked growing political concern that patients are being denied access to life saving therapies.
+Our latest activity Outputs The rapid growth of expensive 'orphan drugs' used to treat rare diseases is being driven by novel business models within the biopharmaceutical industry, posing major challenges for patients' access to healthcare, and it has become the subject of several high-profile controversies and policy debates over how these medicines should be regulated.
+As a key term, 'orphan drug' is the formal regulatory designation and term used for a class of treatments for various rare diseases whose development has been incentivised to address the needs of a neglected patient group.
+The number of orphan drugs available is are growing rapidly, and they are highly profitable, stimulating new business models based on developing high-cost products for niche markets.
+The very high price of some orphan drugs has led various countries to refuse to pay for them, provoking growing political concern that patients are being denied access to life saving therapies.
+Meanwhile, some patient organisations have responded by sponsoring more sustainable and lower-cost orphan drug developments.

-A major international debate is currently ongoing about how to improve access to orphan drugs, raising important questions about the value of these medicines and the ethics of resource allocation.
-Patient organisations have responded by sponsoring more sustainable, lower cost orphan drug development.
-Our project, funded by the Wellcome Trust, contributes towards this discussion.
-The project is titled 'Orphan drugs: high prices, access to medicines and the transformation of biopharmaceutical innovation' through which we will look systemically at the co-production of industrial and technological change, the politics and governance of orphan drugs, and new forms of collaborative knowledge production.
+A major international debate is currently ongoing about how we might improve patients' access to orphan drugs, raising important questions about how to value these medicines, and the ethics of resource allocation involved.
+Our Wellcome Trust funded project, titled 'Orphan drugs: high prices, access to medicines and the transformation of biopharmaceutical innovation' contributes towards this discussion by looking systemically at the co-production of industrial and technological change, the politics and governance of orphan drugs, and new forms of collaborative knowledge production.

 The project is innovative in developing a new concept (orphanisation) as a way of understanding contemporary changes in the biopharmaceutical sector.
 Specifically, the project examines the extent to which orphanisation occurring in the EU, UK, and USA.
 Also, how is it shaped by different technologies, institutions, and actors, addressing the implications for industry, health policy and patients?